Start9Labs/documentation/site/source/user-manual/overview/connecting/connecting-tor.rst

 ===============
 You can connect to your Start9 server from anywhere in the world, privately and anonymously, by using its unique Tor Address (``.onion`` URL).

-.. note:: Tor connection can sometimes be unreliable and have higher latency than normal internet connections.
+.. note:: Tor connections can sometimes be unreliable and have higher latency than normal internet connections.

 Select your OS below to connect via Tor.
 See our :ref:`Device Guides<device-guides>` section for all your client's setup guides.

   :ref:`Linux<tor-linux>`

   :ref:`Mac<tor-mac>`

   :ref:`Windows<tor-windows>`

   :ref:`Android<tor-android>`

   :ref:`iOS<tor-ios>`

 Using TorBrowser